Christchurch mosque shootings: Fundraisers and philanthropy

 In late June, it was reported that the Jewish Federation of Greater Pittsburgh had raised more than NZ$967,500 (US$650,000) through its New Zealand Islamophobia Attack Fund for the victims of the Christchurch mosque shootings.
 This amount included $60,000 raised by Tree of Life – Or L'Simcha Congregation.
-These funds will be donated to the Christchurch Foundation, a registered charity which has been receiving money to support victims of the Christchurch shootings.
+These funds were to be donated to the Christchurch Foundation, a registered charity which had been receiving money to support victims of the Christchurch shootings.
 This philanthropy was inspired by local Muslim support for the Pittsburgh Jewish community following the Pittsburgh synagogue shooting in late October 2018.

 Related arrests and incidents

 New Zealand

 Police arrested four people on 15 March in relation to the attacks, including a woman and a man, after finding a firearm in a vehicle in which they were travelling together.
 The woman was released uncharged, but the man was held in custody and was charged with a firearms offence.
 Additionally, a 30-year-old man said he was arrested when he arrived at Papanui High School to pick up his 13-year-old brother-in-law.
 He was in camouflage clothing, which he said he habitually wore.
-He is seeking compensation for a wrongful arrest.
+He claimed to be seeking compensation for a wrongful arrest, but no formal complaint was filed.
 The actions were defended by police, who mentioned the threat level after the massacre and that they had to deal with reports possibly related to the attacks.
+He was later jailed for an unrelated incident.

-On 4 March 2020, a 19-year-old Christchurch man was arrested for allegedly making a terror threat against the Al Noor Mosque on encrypted social media platform Telegram.
+On 4 March 2020, a 19-year-old Christchurch man was arrested for allegedly making a terror threat against the Al Noor Mosque on an encrypted social media platform Telegram.
 Media reports subsequently identified the man as Sam Brittenden, a member of the white supremacist group Action Zealandia.

 On 4 March 2021, a 27-year-old man was charged with "threatening to kill" after making an online threat against both the Linwood Islamic Centre and the Al Noor Mosque on 4chan.
 The suspect was granted name suppression and remanded into custody until 19 March.